Why I chose the Yorkshire Wolds

 How they put in the fences that climb straight up the slopes, I have no idea.
 That's hard work.

-After a while, you begin to see how every slope has a character that's different from the others.
+After a while, you begin to see how every slope has its own character.
 I worked out that it's the direction they face in – North-East, North, South-West, etc. Every slope gets different weather, some balmy, others severe.

 The animals roaming the slopes affect the texture and colour, too.
 Sheep on the steeper slopes feed differently to cattle on the softer inclines.
 You see these things by spending a lot of time looking.